 The most important thing to remember is to be respectful.
-Wether you are in the office, in the street, in the mall, do not eat or drink in public during Ramadan.
+Whether you are in the office, in the street, in the mall, do not eat or drink in public during Ramadan.
 Find a private place or an opened restaurant and eat out of the world’s eye, or you risk a serious fine.

 ISN’T DUBAI BORING?
-NO BUT…
+NO, BUT…

-While my boyfriend often goes to golf, I try to get some yoga done, or hit the gym.
+While my boyfriend often goes to golf, I try to get some yoga done or hit the gym.
 During winter/spring/fall you can spend the afternoon at the beach!
 I also usually drag my bf to do groceries, and we often end up at the movie on Saturday night.

 If you are an art lover, you can visit Al Serkal Avenues, Dubai art hub, or the Louvre museum in Abu Dhabi, among many other things.
 Since Dubai Opera opened, there is also beautiful ballets, opera and concerts to see !
 If you are a nature lover, just hop into your car and drive inland for a desert barbecue or chill on some beautiful beaches in Ajman or Fujairah.

-And naturally, if you are willing to fly you can also have amazing weekend gateway in countries such as Oman and Sri Lanka.
+And naturally, if you are willing to fly you can also have an amazing weekend gateway in countries such as Oman and Sri Lanka.
 I will write an article on this soon.

-As a conclusion, Dubai isn’t boring at all, but you will have a different life than you have home in Paris, in NYC or elsewhere … but after all isn’t why we left in the first place?
+As a conclusion, Dubai isn’t boring at all, but you will have a different life than you have home in Paris, in NYC or elsewhere … but after all, isn’t why we left in the first place?
 To have a different life?

 Today I feel generous so I will throw in one more thing you should know about Dubai :

 DO YOU REALLY WORK ON SUNDAY?
 YES!

 Let’s put this to bed once and for all: YES we work on Sunday, YES it is weird at first, but YES I got used to it.

-Historically many Muslim countries had Thursday – Friday weekends, Friday being the day of prayer.
+Historically many Muslim countries had Thursday – Friday weekends, with Friday the day of prayer.
 However, over time most of the countries moved to Friday-Saturday or Saturday-Sunday weekends, to be more aligned with international practices and have more business time in common with international companies.